Service Level Agreement (SLA): Key Elements and Best Practices

 3. that the services are provided within a reasonable time.

-Escalate the Issue
+Escalate the issue

 If the service provider does not adequately address the breach or fails to provide a satisfactory resolution, consider escalating the issue within their organisation.
 Follow the escalation path outlined in the SLA, which may involve contacting higher-level management.